 Whether it's a small bathroom or small bedroom, make the most out of your small room with ideas on decor, accessories, and more.
 Get small living room, kitchen, and laundry room ideas, plus discover our selection of furniture and appliances for small spaces.

-Transform a Bookcase into a Wardrobe NookTransform an old bookcase into a small wardrobe.
+Transform an old bookcase into a small wardrobe.
 Add café curtains threaded on a tension rod to conceal certain items while showing off others.
 Or keep the shelves in and use it to store your shoe collection.

 Technology upgrades to washers and dryers have changed how we do laundry.
 Before you start a load of laundry, remember these key points.